CASAschools/casa_schools_app/R/README.md

 This folder contains the necessary functions to running the dashboard and includes plotting the figures and interactive elements.

+The table below is a description of the files included in this folder.

 | Files      | Description|
 -------------|--------
 | flood_map.R|  Function for mapping flooding with a 3 mile clipped boundary of selected school |